micaeldias/laravel-single-file-routes/README.md

 ### Route Caching

-Laravel's route caching is fully supported so you can keep using `php artisan route:cache` as you were.
+Laravel's route caching is fully supported.

+In fact, due to how routes are discovered, it's highly recommended that you do [cache your routes](https://laravel.com/docs/master/routing#route-caching) in production.

 ## Artisan Commands